apache/skywalking-python/docs/en/setup/cli/CLI.md

 # SkyWalking Python Agent Command-Line Interface(CLI)

-In earlier releases than 0.7.0, you would at least need to add the following lines to your applications to get the agent attached and running.
+In releases before 0.7.0, you would at least need to add the following lines to your applications to get the agent attached and running.

 ```python
 from skywalking import agent